Bestial Mockery

-Bestial Mockery is a Swedish black metal band formed in Uddevalla, Sweden, in 1995 by the quartet of Carl "Master Motorsåg" Bildt, Micke "Doomanfanger" Petersson, Jocke "Christcrusher" and Carl "Warslaughter".
-The band's stated aim at that time was to "channel perverted lusts for Satanic bloody Metal".
-Although they split up in 2008, Bestial Mockery released four full-length albums for Metal Blood Music, Osmose and Season of Mist, as well as a large number of stand-alone EPs and shared releases with other underground metal acts.
+Bestial Mockery is a Swedish black metal band formed in Uddevalla in 1995 by Carl "Master Motorsåg" Bildt, Micke "Doomanfanger" Petersson, Jocke "Christcrusher" and Carl "Warslaughter".
+The band aimed to "channel perverted lusts for Satanic bloody Metal".
+Before disbanding in 2008, Bestial Mockery released four albums for Metal Blood Music, Osmose and Season of Mist, as well as multiple EPs and split releases with other underground metal acts.
 In a review of Slaying the Life in Decibel magazine, a similarity between the band and Nunslaughter was noted.

-As of November 11, 2011, the band is active again.
+The band reformed in November 11, 2011.